 Minoxidil is a rub-on treatment that can be bought from your local pharmacy.
 It can be used by both men and women.
 It needs to be applied twice daily to the scalp while it is dry.
 Minoxidil is more effective in the earlier stages of hair loss.
 Treatment needs to be continued for at least 6 months once started.
-If successful, you need to carry on treatment to maintain the effect.
+If successful, treatment is continued to maintain the effect.
 Sometimes, a low-dose minoxidil tablet can also be prescribed for hair loss.

 Talk to your doctor to find out whether minoxidil is suitable for you.

 Various supplements are often advised by health clinics.
 However, the only useful study on a supplement featured saw palmetto extract and the results were inconclusive.

 If any you want to try dietary supplements, those most likely to help are vitamins A and C, biotin, zinc and iron.

 Cosmetics such as hair sprays or hair colouring products, wigs and hair pieces can be effective to hide area with hair thinning.
 Hair transplantation has become more popular but not everyone is suitable for this procedure and it is expensive.
 Talk to your doctor to find out whether these treatments are suitable for you.

 The Ministry of Health also provides a wig and hairpieces subsidy.
 Read more about the wigs and hair pieces subsidy to find out if you are eligible.

 How can I prevent hereditary hair loss?

 Hereditary hair loss is part of your genetic blueprint.
 While there isn't anything you can do to change your genes, there are a few things you can do that may help keep your hair healthy and strong for longer.

 Hair is made up of a form of protein (keratin), the same one found in fingernails and toenails.
 There are also a number of other chemical substances such as calcium, copper, zinc and iron as well as a small amount of fat in hair.